run-llama/LlamaIndexTS/apps/docs/docs/modules/index.md

 - **Node**: The basic data building block.
 Most commonly, these are parts of the document split into manageable pieces that are small enough to be fed into an embedding model and LLM.

+- **Reader/Loader**: A reader or loader is something that takes in a document in the real world and transforms into a Document class that can then be used in your Index and queries.
+We currently support plain text files and PDFs with many many more to come.

 - **Indexes**: indexes store the Nodes and the embeddings of those nodes.

 - **QueryEngine**: Query engines are what generate the query you put in and give you back the result.
 Query engines generally combine a pre-built prompt with selected nodes from your Index to give the LLM the context it needs to answer your query.